Best UK Golf Betting Sites

 To get a full picture of how golf betting sites in the UK compare to each other, there is a range of factors that we take into account.
 They fall broadly into around seven categories, as follows:

-Special promotions for golf: While new betting site users will be able to make the most out of a variety of welcome bonuses if they are signing up for a fresh account, they will also want to know whether or not there are any special promotions for golf on offer.
+Special promotions for golf: While new betting site users will be able to make the most out of a variety of welcome bonuses if they sign up for a fresh account, they will also want to know whether or not there are any special promotions for golf on offer.
 These usually come up around the top events on the sport's calendar, such as The Open, Ryder Cup, or The Masters.

-Customer support: Last on our list of key factors when assessing the best golf betting sites in the UK is customer support.
+Customer support: Last on our list of critical factors when assessing the best golf betting sites in the UK is customer support.
 Most users of betting sites have needed to access customer support to resolve an issue with their account at some point.
 Ideally, help will be offered on a 24/7 basis so problems can be sorted out at any time of the day or night.
 Golf fans will also want to have a wide range of options for customer support, like live chat, telephone, email, or an FAQ.

 Top 10 Golf Betting Sites in the UK